ohgodspidersno/ogsn-pz-mods/README.md

 ##Ideas for New Mods
 Might pursue these...

+###Mental State Affects Reading Speed
+1. Make reading speed be affected by panic, exhaustion, fatigue, hunger, illness, etc.

+###Pass Out if Too Tired
+1. Once your exhaustion hits absolute zero, and you are not panicking, there is a small chance every tick that you might fall asleep against your will.

 ###Walk While Reading
 1. Base it on bookworm trait
-1. Make it possible without a trait, but make it severely limit your sight and hearing radius
+1. Make it possible without a trait, but make it severely limit your sight and hearing radius, and you don't read at full speed either.

 ###More Map Symbols
 1. Car